Business Analyst Quick Start¶

 From the Actions sidebar, choose Copy.

-From the Flow View menu, choose Copy To.
+From the Flow View menu at the bottom left, choose Copy To.

 Rename training_data_prepared_1 as